Gladdstone/touchbar-extended/README.md

 Touchbar Extended will automatically generate and manage custom Touchbar commands based on the functions script and the user's config.json.

+Touchbar Extended is still in development.
+Star and come back, or feel free to open an issue and make a PR.

 ## Installation

 Git clone Touchbar Extended to your machine